cameronkerrnz/logstash-filter-mmdb/README-QA.md

-Depending on your use-case you may prefer to obtain sample data in a variety of ways; one thing to consider is the effect on IP locality and the liklihood of a cache hit.
+Depending on your use-case you may prefer to obtain sample data in a variety of ways; one thing to consider is the effect on IP locality and the liklihood of a cache hit (although the cache is not enabled by default, as performance testing indicated it does not have a payoff).
 Behaviour will likely be quite different when querying client IPs from a public website compared to syslog traffic inside a datacentre where most things will have either a private address range or appear in a small range of public addresses.